jcseo1028/jcseo1028.github.io/_posts/2022-04-13-IsInPolygonRegion.md

 ---
 layout: posts
 comments: true
-title : "Is in Polygon Region?"
+title : "Is a Point in Polygon Region?"
 categories: Development
 tags: [C#]
 ---